mars-sim/mars-sim/README.md

 ### Prerequisites

+As of r5274 and afterward,
+* Requires JRE 14 for running mars-sim
+* Requires JDK 14 (or openjdk 14) for compiling binary

 As of r5217 and afterward,
 * Requires JRE 12 for running mars-sim
 * Requires JDK 12 (or openjdk 12) for compiling binary